closeall/Windows-UIManager/README.md

 # About the project
-This project has been made with the idea of simplifying the creation of any kind of form in windows with the help This is an alpha version of the project wich will serve to determinate the structore of the proyect.
+This project has been made with the idea of simplifying the creation of any kind of form in windows with the help of the Win32Api
+This is an alpha version of the project wich will serve to determinate the structure of the proyect.
 At this time, it only allows creating a form and TextView/Buttons but I hope to add more functionalities in the future.

 # How to use it!